fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 The [plugins](https://eslint.org/docs/latest/use/configure/plugins) property provides a way to extend ESLint's functionality by adding custom rules, configurations, and other capabilities that are not available in the core ESLint library.
 We've installed and enabled the _@stylistic/eslint-plugin-js_, which adds JavaScript stylistic rules for ESLint.
 In addition, rules for indentation, line breaks, quotes, and semicolons have been added.
 These four rules are all defined in the [Eslint styles plugin](https://eslint.style/packages/js).

+**Note for Windows users:** The linebreak style is set to _unix_ in the style rules.
+It is recommended to use Unix-style linebreaks (_\n_) regardless of your operating system, as they are compatible with most modern operating systems and facilitate collaboration when multiple people are working on the same files.
+If you are using Windows-style linebreaks, ESLint will produce the following errors: <i>Expected linebreaks to be 'LF' but found 'CRLF'</i>.
+In this case, configure Visual Studio Code to use Unix-style linebreaks by following [this guide](https://stackoverflow.com/questions/48692741/how-can-i-make-all-line-endings-eols-in-all-files-in-visual-studio-code-unix).

+### Running the Linter

 Inspecting and validating a file like _index.js_ can be done with the following command:

 ```bash